Advanced Academic Programs (AAP)

 Students eligible for the full-time services have the option to attend the middle school center assigned to their address or enroll in Honors courses in the four core content areas at their base school.

-FCPS Full Time AAP (Level IV) Referral Forms
+FCPS Full Time AAP Referral Forms

 FCPS AAP identification and placement